sathariels/sathariels/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/nithilan-kumaran-a99355299)
 ## Hey There 👋

-## I’m Nithilan, a curious and creative high school student from Detroit, Michigan.
-I love learning new things and programming cool stuff.
-I’m especially interested in game development and artificial intelligence.
-I have experience with Python, lua, HTML, Java, and PHP.
-I am always intrested to learn more and expand my horizons
+## I'm Nithilan, a passionate Computer Engineering student at UW-Madison with a love for game development and artificial intelligence.
+I enjoy programming in Python, Lua, HTML, Java, and PHP.
+I also write articles about Roblox and enjoy helping others by sharing my knowledge.
+I'm always eager to learn more and explore new horizons in technology.

 ## Want to learn more, check out my website,[Click Here](https://nithilan.dev)